slackhideo/w3-modding/README.md

-# The Witcher 3 modding
+# The Witcher 3 Modding

 Experiments with modding The Witcher 3.